Gallie83/album-tracker/README.md

 - [Amazon Web Services Cognito](https://aws.amazon.com/cognito/) - Used for all Login and Authentication.

+### Testing

+- [Jest](https://jestjs.io/) - JavaScript testing framework used for unit testing different elements of the application
+- [Vitest](https://vitest.dev/) - Vite-native unit testing framework offering fast performance and built-in TypeScript support

 ### Coding tools

 - [VSCode](https://code.visualstudio.com/) - Used for writing all the websites code.

+### Receiving Feedback

+- [nodemail](https://nodemailer.com/) - Used to receive feedback from users. nodemailer sends an email to my gmail account with the users email and their feedback.

 [Back to top](#contents)